 We operate our business in China and are thus subject to PRC laws and regulations related to anti-corruption, which prohibit bribery to government agencies, state or government owned or controlled enterprises or entities, to government officials or officials that work for state or government owned enterprises or entities, as well as bribery to non-government entities or individuals.
 Upon the completion of this offering, we will also be subject to the U.S. Foreign Corrupt Practices Act, or the FCPA, which generally prohibits companies and any individuals or entities acting on their behalf from offering or making improper payments or providing benefits to foreign officials for the purpose of obtaining or keeping business, along with various other anti-corruption laws.
 Our existing policies prohibit any such conduct and we are in the process of implementing additional policies and procedures designed, and providing training, to ensure that we, our employees, business partners and other third parties comply with PRC anti-corruption laws and regulations, the FCPA and other anti-corruption laws to which we are subject.
-There is e, however, no assurance that such policies or procedures will work effectively all the time or protect us against liability under the FCPA or other anti-corruption laws.
-There is no assurance that our employees, business partners and other third parties and procedures.
-Further, there is discretion and interpretation in connection with the implementation of PRC anti-corruption laws.
-We could be held liable for actions taken by our employees, business partners and other third parties with respect to our business or any businesses that we may acquire.
-We operate in the data center services industry in China and generally purchase our colocation facilities and telecommunications resources from state or government-owned enterprises or government ministries, departments and agencies.
-This puts us in frequent contact with persons who may be considered "foreign officials" under the FCPA, resulting in
+There is however, no assurance that such policies or procedures will work effectively all the time or protect us against liability under the FCPA or other anti-corruption laws.
+There is no assurance that our employees, business partners and other third parties with respect to ure business or any businesses that we may acquire.
+We operate in the data center services industry in China and generally purchase our colocation facilities and telecommunications resources from state or government-owned enterprises and sell our services domestically to customers that include state or government-owned enterprises or government ministries, departments and agencies.
+This puts us in frequent contact with persons who may be considered "foreign officials" under the FCPA, resulting in an elevated risk of potential FCPA violations.
+If we are found not to be in compliance with PRC anti-corruption laws, the FCPA and other